maxmckenzie/node-api/README.md

 ##### pgcli

 Only applicable if you're using Postgres.
-Pgcli is a fully-featured (and generally better) alterative for the `psql` command shipped with Postgres.
+Pgcli is a fully-featured (and generally better) alternative for the `psql` command shipped with Postgres.
 Highly recommended.
 Installation instructions can be found [here](http://pgcli.com/).

+#### Frameworks

+This project uses several frameworks that you'll need to be familiar with before you can understand it in its entirety.

+##### Knex.js

+Knex.js is a "batteries included" SQL query builder for Postgres, MySQL, MariaDB, SQLite3, and Oracle designed to be flexible, portable, and fun to use.
+It features both traditional node style callbacks as well as a promise interface for cleaner async flow control, a stream interface, full featured query and schema builders, transaction support (with savepoints), connection pooling and standardized responses between different query clients and dialects.

+You should take a glance at [the documentation](http://knexjs.org/).

+##### Bookshelf.js

+Bookshelf is a JavaScript ORM for Node.js, built on the Knex SQL query builder.
+Featuring both promise based and traditional callback interfaces, providing transaction support, eager/nested-eager relation loading, polymorphic associations, and support for one-to-one, one-to-many, and many-to-many relations.

+You should also take a glance at [this documentation](http://bookshelfjs.org/).

 ### Setup